You don’t have to own a military or police K-9 to teach your dog how to recognize a scent. In fact, you don’t even have to leave your house.

 - Once this is easily accomplished, place the box on the ground, between your feet, and repeat the above process.

 - Finally, you can place the box on the floor while your dog is in another room, and then bring him into the room and see if he can find it.

-When setting up, wear gloves and always handle the Q-tip with tweezers.
+When setting up, wear gloves, and always handle the cotton swab with tweezers.

 The odor should always be “novel,” so don’t contaminate the environment with it.
 Be sure to dispose of everything that came in contact with the source odor properly (in a sealed plastic bag, preferably outside in a garbage can, away from where you’re training).

 Choose a location to set up your odor that’s far away from where you’re training.
 I set up everything in a bathroom, with the door closed.

 Originally printed in AKC Family Dog